 SMART Orchestra Staff

-Manuel Arambula has taught string and wind students at the junior high, high school and university level.
+Manuel Arambula has taught string and wind students at the junior high, high school, and university levels.
 A native of South Texas, Dr. Arambula became interested in music at a young age.
-He began his piano studies at the age of 6, and affiliated himself at the secondary levels in the orchestra and band where he earned many distinctions as a performer.
+He began his piano studies at 6 and affiliated himself at the secondary levels in the orchestra and band where he earned many distinctions as a performer.
 Graduating Magna Cum Laude from McAllen High School, Dr. Arambula knew that music was his calling.
 His professional trajectory has taken him across the states of Texas and California.
-He has taught both band and orchestra, including a teaching assistantship at Texas Tech University.
+He has taught band and orchestra, including a teaching assistantship at Texas Tech University.
 A supporter of fine arts, Dr. Arambula has been involved with community musical organizations in the South Texas and Lubbock areas.
-He holds a Bachelor of Music Education (Summa Cum Laude) and a Master of Music in Instrumental Performance from the University of Texas-Rio Grande Valley, a Master of Music in instrumental conducting and a Doctorate in Musical Arts in instrumental conducting from Texas Tech University.
+He holds a Bachelor of Music Education (Summa Cum Laude) and a Master of Music in Instrumental Performance from the University of Texas-Rio Grande Valley, a Master of Music in instrumental conducting, and a Doctorate in Musical Arts in instrumental conducting from Texas Tech University.
 Highly grateful for his journey, Dr. Arambula is thankful for the numerous mentors and students who have developed his love for music.
-When not engaged in his musical interests, Dr. Arambula is an avid collector of classical historical recordings, reading books in history and spending time with his dogs.
+When not engaged in his musical interests, Dr. Arambula is an avid collector of classical historical recordings, reading books on history, and spending time with his dogs.

 Assoc.
 Artistic Director